Associate Degree in Psychology

-The Community College of Philadelphia offers a liberal arts 61-credit Associate of Arts (AA) degree in Psychology that provides a framework and a launching pad for students who want to eventually pursue a higher degree in psychology.
-In this program, students will learn the major concepts of psychology, applied research skills, an understanding of how different aspects of psychology work together, and career opportunities.
+The Community College of Philadelphia offers a liberal arts 61-credit Associate of Arts (AA) degree in Psychology that provides a framework for students who want to pursue a higher degree in psychology.
+In this program, students learn the major concepts of psychology, applied research skills, and an understanding of how different aspects of psychology work together.
 To be admitted, students must take a series of placement tests and complete certain English and math courses.
-The 61 credit hour program includes courses such as Foundations of Statistical Methods for Social and Behavioral Sciences, Descriptive Research Methods in Psychology, Psychopathology/Abnormal Psychology, Experimental Research Methods in Psychology, and Developmental Psychology, as well as various electives.
+The 61-credit hour program includes courses such as Foundations of Statistical Methods for Social and Behavioral Sciences; Descriptive Research Methods in Psychology; Psychopathology/Abnormal Psychology; Experimental Research Methods in Psychology; and Developmental Psychology, as well as various electives.

-Red Rocks Community College offers an Associate of Arts (AA) in Psychology that requires 60 credits to complete, 54 to 56 of which are major course requirements.
+Red Rocks Community College offers an Associate of Arts (AA) or an Associate of Science (AS) in Psychology that require 60 credits to complete, 47 to 56 of which are major course requirements, depending on the program.
 Courses include Psychology of Gender, Social Psychology, Health Psychology, Abnormal Psychology, Public Speaking, and more.
 Students who graduate from the program with at least a “C” average in every course will be guaranteed transfer to any public Colorado four-year college or university.

-Lansing Community College offers an Associate of Arts in Psychology degree designed for students who wish to transfer to a four-year college or university and get a baccalaureate degree in the field.
-Successful graduates of the AA degree will be able to transfer to any four-year Michigan college or university under the Michigan Transfer Agreement (MTA) and qualify for an LCC Transfer Studies Certificate of Achievement.
+Lansing Community College (LCC) offers an online, in-person, or hybrid Associate of Arts (AA) in Psychology degree designed for students who wish to transfer to a four-year college or university and get a baccalaureate degree in the field.
+Successful graduates of the AA degree will be able to transfer to any four-year Michigan college or university through the Michigan Transfer Network (MiTransfer) and qualify for an LCC Transfer Studies Certificate of Achievement.
 A minimum GPA of 2.0 is required to transfer, and some schools require higher GPAs.

 Most graduates of associate psychology programs go on to complete a baccalaureate, master’s, or doctoral degree in psychology.
-But some associate’s degree in psychology grads do enter the job market.
+But some associate in psychology grads choose to start working in entry-level positions.
 They may enter careers such as:

 - Administrative Assistant